voronkov44/k8s-lb-controller/README.md

 - Handles finalizers, deletion, and cleanup when a `Service` is removed or stops matching controller selection.
 - Exposes metrics, health, and readiness endpoints.
 - Includes unit, regression, and end-to-end test coverage.
-- Includes a local development and Kustomize-based deployment flow.
+- Includes Helm chart support, OCI chart distribution, local development flow, and Kustomize-based deployment manifests.

-Important current-state constraints:
+Important current-state notes:

 - The default runtime provider is aimed at IPv4 and TCP service traffic.
 - The controller focuses on control-plane behavior and provider synchronization.
-- Helm packaging is not implemented in this repository yet.
+- Helm is the recommended packaged installation path, while Kustomize manifests remain useful for development and manifest-oriented workflows.

 ## Current Limitations